SWORDIntel/NOT_STISLA/README.md

 I welcome benchmarks from other systems,toss in a pull request and add benchmarking proof or an issue or whatever

+Also if you cant be bothered to read the whole thing,sorry Schenectady but yall cant use it legally and in order to uphold it i will be forced to pursue any known violation of the license by anyone otherwise non or selcective enforcement can be argued

 ---

 ## 🔥 Performance Highlights